 - Next, add in a few tbsp of tomato paste and stir it in.
-Then add in the red wine and cook.Lastly, I like to add something fresh.
+Then add in the red wine and cook off the alcohol.Lastly, I like to add something fresh.
 I like adding a whole tomato from the can.
-They canned tomatoes will be soft and the right texture to add.
+The canned tomatoes will be soft and the right texture to add with ease.

 - After a few minutes and the red wine has cooked into the bolognese sauce TSA: Taste - Season - AdjustDoes it need more tomato paste?
 Salt?
 Does the color look good?
 Add in more tomato paste for a deeper color.Then, there you go.
 You have Texas Bolognese Sauce